Lisp and Haskellhaskell

 Well, take any high-level language like Python, which have all the nice libraries, and for project of any size it will be better than Common Lisp.
 Macros are missing, but you can live without macros after all.

 Common Lisp doesn’t have enough high-quality, actively maintained libraries.
-The fact is, there are some pearls like caveman or stumpwm, but most libraries don’t look good enough, so sometimes you start to think that if you want to end up with a great project you’ll need to write your own libraries (which you’ll probably do, like many people before you, not that it has improved the situation though).
+The fact is, there are some pearls like caveman or stumpwm, but most libraries don’t look good enough.
+Sometimes you start thinking that if you want to end up with a great project you’ll need to write your own libraries (which you’ll probably do, like many people before you, not that it has improved the situation though).

 Another problem is that some widely-used Common Lisp libraries have no documentation at all.
 If you’re to understand how to use them, read the source code.
 I can name a couple of them, but I don’t want to do so, because I don’t think it’s polite.
-I’ve opened an issue on GitHub of one quite popular library, asking the maintainer to write documentation, but after 6 months it’s still not written (strange, right?).
-This is not a serious approach to maintaining your code.
-I wouldn’t dare to release a library without documentation at all, but that’s me.
+I’ve opened an issue on GitHub of one quite popular library, asking the maintainer to write documentation.
+After 6 months it’s still not written (strange, right?).
+In my opinion, this is not a serious approach to maintaining your code.

-When I was interested in Common Lisp, I had an idea of a pet project to help me remember all sorts of French words and verbs in particular (and words in other languages too, because I wanted it to be a bit of a challenge).
+When I was interested in Common Lisp, I had an idea of a pet project to help me remember all sorts of French words and verbs in particular.
 Of course I wanted to do the whole thing decently, even though it’s console app, it should have decent interface and work smoothly in general.
-I succeeded in this, but I had to do a lot more than I would need to do if I wrote it in, say Python.
+I succeeded, but I had to do a lot more than I would need to do if I wrote it in, say Python.
 This is how (in retrospect I understand) less powerful Python would be better fit for this (or almost any) project.

 The curse of dynamic languages